CodosaurusLLC/CodosaurusLLC.github.io/_includes/cfp-list-blurb.md

 held in places I won't go,
-lasting less than a full work-day, or about any other tech stack or topic, or tightly focused on Agile, Open Source, etc.
+lasting less than a full work-day, or about any other tech stack or topic, or tightly focused on Agile, Open Source, security, AI, data science, or various other topics.

 If you know of something missing, feel free to [contact me](/contact){:target="_new"}.&nbsp;